shashank-sharma/MP-Transportation-Analysis/README.md

 #### Scrapy

 Whole program was successful because of scrapy project.
-We used this to create one spide.
+We used this to create one spider.

 #### Scrapinghub